linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 1/Week 1 Market Efficiency.md

 - What do we learn?
     - There is a lot of relevant info in 10-K that is not necessarily processed
     - Paper suggests differential "laziness"
         - Earnings announcements and most accounting numbers are quickly processed
         - Text is harder to process than numbers
         - For text, there is not the same comparison with prior year
 ## My Take
 - Markets price (long-run) fundamentals
     - Aggregate an enormous amount of information
-- Even when stocks are priced correctly on average, there is a standard error and hence some mispricing of individual stocks at certain times
+- Even when stocks are priced correctly on average, there is a standard error and hence some mispricing of individual stocks $\$a_t$$ certain times
 - Degree to which price reflects all publicly available information can differ across stocks and time
     - Info environment of a stock matters
     - Ability to arbitrage differs across stocks
         - Many anomalies are concentrated in small stocks
-- Also, the market seems to be particularly good at relative pricing
+- Also, the market seems to be particularly good $\$a_t$$ relative pricing
     - But it can be off with respect to absolute (or fundamental) value
     - This is what happens in a bubble
 ## Bottom Line
 - Fundamental analysis can be worthwhile because prices can and do deviate from fundamentals
-- Arbitrage fails at times and bubbles arise
+- Arbitrage fails $\$a_t$$ times and bubbles arise
-- But at the same time, there are always strong forces to exploit opportunities in the market
+- But $\$a_t$$ the same time, there are always strong forces to exploit opportunities in the market
 - You can use the same lens to understand recent trends in markets
 ## Fundamental Analysis and Recent Trends
 ## Recent Trends
 - What about the trend towards passive investments and ETFs?
     - Stocks in the indices still need to be valued and priced (by somebody)
         - Remember the paradox of efficient markets
         - Less crowded field for fundamental analysis should imply larger opportunities
     - On top of that, benchmark pressures can exacerbate trends or momentum (and hence mispricing)
 - What about the rise quant strategies?
 - What about machine learning and alternative data?
 ## Quant Investing
 - Fundamental approach
     - Detailed analysis of financial statements and other data
     - Determine "fundamental" value using valuation model